akashgurung-lab/VTEC-May-2024-Final-Year-Project-2025-/README.md

-# A Study of Mid-Latitude Ionospheric VTEC Response to the Severe Geomagnetic Storm of May 2024
+# 🛰️ A Study of Mid-Latitude Ionospheric VTEC Response to the Severe Geomagnetic Storm of May 2024

-## Abstract
+## 📜 Abstract

 This repository contains the complete analytical framework and thesis documentation for investigating the mid-latitude ionospheric response to the severe geomagnetic storm of May 10-12, 2024, using Vertical Total Electron Content (VTEC) data derived from a global network of nine ground-based GNSS stations.
 An analysis comparing VTEC variations during the storm with a baseline established from geomagnetically quiet days (May 7-9) is presented, and the ionospheric response is correlated with interplanetary data from the OMNIWeb service.

 The storm was characterized by a sustained period of southward IMF Bz and a minimum SYM-H index of -497 nT, classifying it as a severe event.
 A major positive ionospheric storm was observed on a global scale, with the normal diurnal VTEC pattern being completely disrupted.
 During the storm's main phase, VTEC values showed a dramatic enhancement, with peaks at some stations exceeding 120 TECU, representing an increase of over 100% compared to the quiet day baseline.

+**Note**: This repository serves as the computational component of the corresponding Bachelor's project work.
+For detailed theoretical background, methodology, and comprehensive analysis, please refer to the complete project paper, **[available here](https://drive.google.com/file/d/15atNYLF-9NCdUYBem1RGAXQNlZ2y193W/view?usp=drive_link)**.

 **Key Findings:**
 - **Strong Local Time Dependence**: Stations on the dayside during the storm's onset exhibited prompt and intense VTEC enhancement consistent with Prompt Penetration Electric Fields (PPEFs), while stations on the nightside showed a more gradual and delayed response characteristic of the Disturbance Dynamo effect